emmajanedrews/base-template/_posts/2017-07-03-how-is-the-market-doing.md

 ---
 layout: post
-title: How Is the Philadelphia Market Doing?
+title: How Is the Market Doing?
 date: 2017-07-03 00:00:00
 tags:
   - Market Update